North Carolina's 47th House district

 North Carolina's 47th House district is one of 120 districts in the North Carolina House of Representatives.
-It has been represented by Republican John Lowery it was previously held by his brother Jarrod Lowery since 2023.
+It has been represented by Republican John Lowery since October 17, 2025.
+The seat was previously held by his brother Jarrod Lowery from 2023 to 2025.

 Geography

 Since 2005, the district has included part of Robeson County.
 The district overlaps with the 24th Senate district.